Introduction

 [bash] > pip install supvisors[zmq]

-# install for the Websockets event interface (includes websockets, requires Python 3.7+)
+# install for the Websockets event interface (includes websockets)

 [bash] > pip install supvisors[ws]